-The COE Case Manager must ensure linkage with the member's PCP, other behavioral health providers including community treatment team, prescribing physician, and other community support services.
-Housing stability must be considered when treating the member at any level of care, and appropriate referral to support systems outside of the behavioral health system may need to occur if housing is inappropriate or at risk.
+Housing stability must be considered when treating the member at any level of care, and appropriate referrals to support systems outside of the behavioral health system may need to occur if housing is inappropriate or at risk.

 Magellan is committed to the principles of recovery and resiliency for all members and believes that a high level of functioning within the community is possible for all individuals, provided they have access to appropriate services and supports.
 Magellan is committed to working together with providers, members, families, and counties to achieve this reality.
 Our philosophy of care also recognizes that full participation of the member and/or family member in the treatment process maximizes the likelihood of a successful recovery intervention.
 Magellan Care Managers work together with providers and members, to address both treatment and environmental factors impacting recovery.